Alexander888888888/Learning-Log/README.md

 1. **README.md:** A brief overview of the topic, key learnings, and resources used.
 2. **Code Examples:** Sample code snippets or projects.
 3. **Media:** Screenshots, GIFs, or diagrams to visualize concepts where necessary.

+## Contents

+This repository is organized by topics and areas of study.
+Please note that as this is an new project there will be limited topics and folders so there won't be much to organise yet but as I learn more I plan to organize it accordingly.
+Each folder represents a topic, and within each folder, you will find:

+- A brief description of what I learned (in Markdown files).
+- Examples, small projects, or exercises showcasing practical application.
+- Visual aids, such as images or GIFs, where applicable.

 ### Current Topics